AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-content.md

     ![Service from URL settings in the form component](assets/lp-form-service-from-url.png){zoomable="yes"}

     When designing an email, if you define a **[!UICONTROL Landing page]**-type link to this landing page, you can select any service from the list.
 You can then select other services when defining other links to this landing page.
-[Learn more on inserting links](../email/message-tracking.md)
+[Learn more about inserting links](../email/message-tracking.md)

     ![Email link to landing page settings](assets/email-link-to-landing-page.png){zoomable="yes"}